Examples of Calculated Measures

 Step 2: Create your pivot table

-Set the following fields to the corresponding section of the Layout panel:
+Set the following fields in the Layout panel:

 • Rows: Sales Rep